-- Scroll down to Google Play Store, tap it, then tap Storage & cache and then Clear cache.
+- Scroll down to Google Play Store, and select it.

-- Do the same for Google Play Services
+- After that, follow the same steps for Google Play Services.

-Note: depending on what type of device you have, it may need to be rooted in order to manually install the Google Play Store, but that's a tutorial for another day.
+Note: depending on what type of device you have, it may need to be rooted to manually install the Google Play Store, but that's a tutorial for another day.